-The rules on this page apply to HUD Housing including Housing Vouchers, Public Housing, and apartments funded by HUD.
-Most rules also apply to USDA rural rental assistance, and many other forms of low-income housing.
+The rules on this page do not apply to all forms of low income housing.
+These rules apply to Housing Vouchers, Public Housing, and apartments funded by HUD.
+Most rules also apply to USDA rural rental assistance.

-🌸 The amount of rent you pay will be calculated to be 30% of your household income.
+🌸 The tenant payment will be calculated to be 30% of your household income.

-🌸 So, if your income is $700 per month, then you pay roughly $210 including utilities.
+🌸 For example, if your income is $700 per month, then you pay roughly $210 including utilities.
 Or roughly $100 plus utilities.

 🌸 That’s the simple formula.
 If you want the more exact details: How Much Rent Do I Pay?

 🌸 But wait!
 In certain situations, your share of rent may be even lower than 30%.
 On the other hand, in some situations, it can be higher!
-Read on.
+Below is a list of policies that can cause your tenant payment to go up or down.

 30 Policies That Lower Your Share of Rent